 Try a 30-day free trial today

-Cynthia W. Resor was a middle and high school social studies teacher before earning her Ph.D. in history.
-She is currently a professor of social studies education at Eastern Kentucky University.
-She is the author of a blog, Primary Source Bazaar, and three books on teaching social history themes using essential questions and primary sources: Discovering Quacks, Utopias, and Cemeteries: Modern Lessons from Historical Themes, Investigating Family, Food, and Housing Themes in Social Studies and Exploring Vacation and Etiquette Themes in Social Studies.
+Cynthia W. Resor is a social studies education professor and former middle and high school social studies teacher.
+Her dream job – time-travel tour guide.
+But until she discovers the secret of time travel, she writes about the past in her blog, Primary Source Bazaar.
+Her three books on teaching social history themes feature essential questions and primary sources: Discovering Quacks, Utopias, and Cemeteries: Modern Lessons from Historical Themes, Investigating Family, Food, and Housing Themes in Social Studies and Exploring Vacation and Etiquette Themes in Social Studies.